coder/docs/admin/access-control/index.md

 If you do not have values for any of these parameters, you can obtain them from your OIDC provider.

+Optionally, you can specify **Additional Scopes** that Coder should request from the authentication provider.
+By default, Coder requests the scopes `openid`, `email`, and `profile`.
+Consult the documentation for your authentication provider for information on which additional scopes are supported.

 ## Disable built-in authentication

 You can disable built-in authentication as an option for accessing Coder if you